odota/underlordsconstants/README.md

-# dotaconstants
+# underlordsconstants
-Constant data for Dota 2 applications
+Constant data for Dota Underlords applications

 Notes
 ----
-* Manually maintained files are located in the `json` directory
 * Some data is fetched from remote sources
 * Update and regenerate build: `npm run build`